 - 1. Identification of the allegation(s) potentially constituting sexual harassment; - 2.
 A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - 3.
 Findings of fact supporting the determination; - 4.
-Conclusions regarding the application of the District's code of conduct to the facts; - 5.
+Conclusions regarding the application of the District's policies, employee handbook provisions and/or code of conduct to the facts; - 5.
 A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the District imposes on the respondent, and whether remedies designed to restore or preserve access to the District's education program or activity will be provided by the District to the complainant; and, - 6.
-The District's procedures and permissible bases for the complainant and respondent to appeal, including notice of the right of a student complainant to appeal a final determination to the state superintendent of public instruction and procedures for making that appeal.
+The District's procedures and permissible bases for the complainant and respondent to appeal.